An Overview of Cyber Security Funding for Open Source Software: Research Questions

 An answer to RQ.4 sheds further light on how the funding bodies have perceived criticality in terms of cyber security.
 In addition, the answer helps to better understand what kind of cyber security bottlenecks there are in the OSS domain according to the two funding bodies.
 However, it may well be that the real or perceived bottlenecks differ between the funding bodies.
 This point can be extended and presented as the final research question:

-\begin{itemize} \item{RQ.5: Do the answers to RQ.1, RQ.2, RQ.3, and RQ.4 differ between the STA and OpenSSF?} \end{itemize}
+\begin{itemize} \item{RQ.5: \textit{Do the answers to RQ.1, RQ.2, RQ.3, and RQ.4 differ between the STA and OpenSSF?}} \end{itemize}

 An answer to the final RQ.5 serves two functions.
 Although the paper follows a qualitative methodology, the first function is an overall validity check.
 The second function is related to the strategic nature of the two funding bodies.
 If there are notable differences, it would seem reasonable to conclude that also the strategies of the funding bodies may differ.
-In fact, it could be even argued that the strategies should differ because overlapping funding could be interpreted to waste resources and highlight poor strategic foresight.
-On these notes, the materials and methods can be subsequently elaborated.
+It could be even argued that the strategies should differ because overlapping funding could be interpreted to waste resources and highlight poor strategic foresight.